 Venice Travel Guide: Things to do and see in Venice

 There is so much to do and see in Venice that you should plan for at least two full days.
 You want to visit the spectacular St Mark’s Cathedral, the Palace of the Doge, the Santa Maria Della Salute church, and the arcades around the massive marble-floored St. Mark’s Square.
 Walk over Venice’s two most famous bridges, Rialto and the Bridge of Sighs.

 Art and history lovers will want to wander around the Museum of Naval History and the Peggy Guggenheim Collection museum.
 The greatest pleasure is exploring Venice, map in hand, on your own feet.
 Or to join a mystery tour.

 A number of those are available and start from St. Marks’s Square.
 Your guide is an actor in period costume who tells you stories of murder, mayhem, and Casanova, leading you into dark alleys and over narrow bridges.

 Carnival, masks, and Venice are inseparable, and you have an opportunity to learn about mask making and creating one of your own by participating in a two-hour mask-making class at the workshop of Ca’Macana.

 Find out about one of the greatest bookshops globally by going to Libreria Acqua Alta.

 Due to its location, the bookshop is prone to flooding, so the books are stored in gondolas and boats.
 Plenty of cats are around too, and a pretty eccentric owner.

 By all means, go on a gondola ride and glide under bridged and past one majestic renaissance place after another.

-Huge glass sculptures grace public places on Murano too.
-If you think of buying something, your purchases will be shipped anywhere in the world.
+Massive glass sculptures grace public places in Murano too.
+If you think of buying something, your purchases will be shipped anywhere.